 Links to equipment sites

 Has a great range of equipment that is pretty affordable but also good access to high end gear.
-Also has a helpful brick and mortar storefront.
+Also has a helpful brick and mortar storefront in Escondido.

 Has a great range of equipment that is pretty affordable.
-Local support available when shopping through Gladius
+Local support at the club available when shopping through Gladius

 Absolute fencing is a good east coast main line brand that has slightly different cuts and styles which taller fencers tend to like more.
 See sizing charts.